vaadin/framework-bluemix-example/README.md

 or execute the same goal via your IDE.

 In Bluemix you need to prepare an execution environment, that provides a Java EE 6 server and a database mapped to "jdbc/vaadindb".
-The easiest way to accomplish this, is to is to use the Vaadin boilerplate provided from within the Bluemix Catalog.
-Just follow the "}>" logo in [Bluemix](http://bluemix.net/) catalog.
-Manually, you can create an SQLDB service with the name "vaadindb".
-Naturally you can also use a different name, but then you'll need to modify persistence.xml in src/main/resources/META-INF accordingly.

-Once you have the execution environment ready, *DELETE* the `manifest.yml` file and push the application to Bluemix.
-Replace <app-name> with the name of the Bluemix execution environment you created in the previous step.
+You can do this manually from the console with Liberty server and an ElephantSQL (PostgreSQL) database connected to it.
+Name the database "vaadindb" and Bluemix will automatically configure driver, DataSource and setup a proper JNDI entry the database.

+Alternatively you can trust the magic in manifest.yml file to create the required execution environement.

 ```
-rm manifest.yml
 cf push <app-name> -p target/vaadin-jpa-application.war
 ```
 ... and you have your first Vaadin app deployed to Bluemix!

 ### Local development

 If you want to develop/debug the application locally, you'll just need to introduce the data source in your local WAS Liberty Profile development server and deploy it there e.g. via your favorite IDE.
-Virtually any DB works, so if you are e.g. using Mac as you development environment, and can't start DB2, you can still debug the application locally.
+Virtually any DB works, so no need to install database or connect to a local database.
 E.g. an in memory Derby server works just fine, simple instructions below.

 * Download and place a derby.jar file to usr/shared/resources/derby/derby.jar into your Liberty server directory.
 * Enable required features and a Derby based datasource by configuring your development server's server.xml (most likely usr/servers/defaultServer/server.xml in your Liberty server directory).
 It could look like this: